Deep Neural Network Based Accelerated Failure Time Models using Rank Loss: Simulation

 \subsection{Estimation of various $f$}

-We first investigate the accuracy of estimation by MSE and C-index for our proposed DeepR-AFT under various forms for $f$.
-To compare the performances, we also consider PAFT and SAFT.
-For estimation of $f$ under PAFT and SAFT, a linear predictor for $f$ is considered, i.e., $f(\boldx) = \boldx^{\top}\boldbeta$ whose estimation can be done by plugging in estimates for $\boldbeta$.
-For estimation of $\boldbeta$, an MLE and induced smoothed rank-based estimator with the Gehan-type weight are used for PAFT and SAFT, respectively.
-Note that both PAFT and SAFT are not designed to address the nonlinear $f$.
-The implementation of the DeepR-AFT was done using the the \texttt{python3 keras}, and the calculations were done by the Titan-RTX GPUs.
-To calculate the estimates under PAFT and SAFT, we use the \texttt{survreg} function in the \texttt{survival} package \citep{survival-package} and \texttt{aftsrr} function in the \texttt{aftgee} package \citep{Chio:Kang:Yan:fitt:2014}, respectively, in R \citep{r2021}.
+We first investigated the accuracy of estimation by the MSE and C-index for our proposed DeepR-AFT under various forms for $f$.
+To compare the performances, we also considered the PAFT and SAFT.
+For estimation of $f$ under PAFT and SAFT, a linear predictor for $f$ was considered, i.e., $f(\boldx) = \boldx^{\top}\boldbeta$ whose estimation can be carried out by plugging in estimates for $\boldbeta$.
+For the estimation of $\boldbeta$, an MLE and induced smoothed rank-based estimator with the Gehan-type weight were applied for PAFT, SAFT, and Random Survival Forest (RSF), respectively.
+Neither the PAFT nor the SAFT is designed to address the non-linearity in $f.$ The RSF is a non-parametric method known to effectively capture non-linearity\citep{ishwaran2008random}.
+In the RSF, a mean function of $T$ cannot be directly estimated; instead, the K-M estimator from the RSF results is utilized to compute the mean.